microsoft/presidio/docs/samples/deployments/data-factory/presidio-data-factory-template-gallery-databricks.md

 ### Setup Azure Data Factory

-1. Go to the Data anonymization with Presidio (Databricks) template.
+1. Go to the Data anonymization with Presidio on Databricks template.
 Select the AnonymizedCSV connection (Azure Storage) and select "New" from the drop down menu.
 ![ADF-Template-Load](images/data-anonymization-databricks-01.png)

 2. Name the service "PresidioStorage" and select the storage account that was created in the previous steps from your subscription.
 Note that Target source was also selecte as the sample uses the same storage account for both source and target.